DeclanChidlow/vale.rocks/src/posts/css-reset.md

 }
 ```

 The vast majority of the time when using media, I don't intend for it to display inline (SVGs being the exception).
 I also very rarely wish for content to be larger than the container, so a `max-inline-size` is a reasonable method of addressing inline overflows.
+Setting the `block-size` to `auto` stops the aspect ratio from being changed.

 ```css
 svg:not([fill]) {